On June 16, 1816,

 It’s fiendishly simple:

-Permission will be granted to theater companies, schools, and other non-profit theatrical organizations, to use the script of ‘Mary Shelley’s Body,’ royalty free, for one staged-reading on June 16, 2018.
+Permission will be granted to theater companies, schools, and other non-profit theatrical organizations, to use the script of ‘Mary Shelley’s Body,’ royalty free, for one formal or informal reading on June 16, 2018.
 (If that night is not possible, Friday June 15, or Sunday June 17 could also be arranged).
-Performances must be free to the public.
-This is a party.
-Have fun.
+Performances must be free to the public, or used as a fundraiser for a non-profit, per details below.

 (Donation boxes in the lobby are fine.
 In fact, you are encouraged to use such donation centers to raise money for local organizations, schools, art projects etc.)